-Food contact materials and articles, including those used for food packaging, are controlled by a all-encompassing comprehensive EU harmonised legislation that has been fully implemented in the UK.
+Food contact materials and articles, including those used for food packaging, are controlled by retained UK law in GB.
 This legislation is particularly thorough in its control of plastic materials and articles intended for food use.
-For information on the safety of packaging please contact the Food Contact Materials Team.
+For information on the safety of packaging please contact the Food Contact Materials team.

-For information on pesticides safety levels visit pesticide.gov.uk for information on the level for imports.
+You can find information on pesticides safety levels for imports on HSE website.

 You may also wish to visit The Salt Association regarding information on any UK standards for salt.

 Imports of feed and food from Japan

 Imports of all feed and food originating in or consigned from Japan to GB are subject to special conditions.
 This is following the accident at the Fukushima Daiichi nuclear power plant in Japan in March 2011.
 This will mean that consignments of feed and food can only enter GB through specific ports and airports where official controls will be carried out.